 • Kandyan Dance Performance

 • Helga’s Folly

 • Lion Rock

 Among all the Kandy attractions suggested above, I’d say only the Temple of the Tooth is a must-do.
 Assuming you’ll be sharing mid-level accommodations with one other person, then the one full day you’ll be spending in Kandy should run you about LKR 6,000 total.
 This takes into account your accommodations, Temple of the Tooth admission fees, meals, drinks, and pocket wifi rental.
 Here’s a quick breakdown of expenses:

 Suggesting a hotel budget is tough because everyone has their own preferences.
-The AirBnB I stayed at charges around USD 40 for two people, USD 35 if you’re traveling alone.
+My homestay charges around USD 40 for two people, USD 35 if you’re traveling alone.
 That’s just right for me but that may be high for some (and low for others).
 Expect to pay as little as USD 5 a night if you’re staying in a hostel dorm room.

 Food is cheap anywhere in Sri Lanka.
 If you go for local restaurants and street food, then around LKR 300-400 per meal should be enough.

 The price of admission to the Temple of the Tooth is LKR 1,500 for foreigners.